augchan42/augchan42.github.io/_posts/2024-02-28-Diagnosing AWS EC2 to RDS Network Issues.md

 ---
 layout: post
-title: "Diagnosing AWS EC2 to RDS Network Issues"
+title: "Cracking AWS Network Issues: EC2 Docker to RDS Postgres Connectivity"
 author: "Aug"
 date: 2024-02-28
 header-style: text
 catalog: true
-description: "A practical guide to diagnosing and resolving network connectivity issues between an AWS EC2 instance (running a Dockerized Spring application) and an AWS RDS Postgres database.
-Covers using nslookup, nc, psql, and configuring Docker DNS for private network resolution."
+description: "A step-by-step guide to diagnosing and fixing network connection problems between a Dockerized Spring Boot app on AWS EC2 and an RDS Postgres database.
+Learn to use nslookup, nc, psql for troubleshooting, and how to configure Docker DNS for private AWS VPC name resolution."
 tags:
   - aws
   - ec2